clivewalker/Perch-Dashboard-Links-Widget/README.md

 Upload the `cvw_dashboardlinks` folder into `/perch/addons/apps`.
 Edit Dashboard Links settings in Perch Admin -> Settings.
 Save and the widget should appear on your dashboard.

-Currently, the widget displays three links.
-I still need to add clean fallbacks if one or more of the links are blank.
-But, it should still work if a link is blank.
+Currently, the widget can display up to three links.
+The second and third links can be left blank if you want.

 ### Note:

-This is personal project for me to learn about Perch widgets.
+* This is personal project for me to learn about Perch widgets.
+* Perch dashboard widgets are re-ordered via drag and drop although there is a bug with some versions of Perch where this functioanlity is broken.
+Perch themselves know about this.